-The bass accuracy of the Microsoft Surface Headphones 2 is alright.
+The Microsoft Surface Headphones 2's bass accuracy is alright.
 While they're a little lacking in thump and rumble, the rest of the response is overemphasized, which results in a punchy, boomy bass.

 The Microsoft Surface Headphones 2 have great mid accuracy.
 While it may look a little wavy, the response is fairly neutral and balanced.
-There's a little bit of underemphasis in the high-mid though, which makes lead instruments and vocals sound slightly weak and distant.
+There's a little bit of underemphasis in the high-mid, though, making lead instruments and vocals sound slightly weak and distant.

 The treble accuracy is disappointing.
 The response is underemphasized across the entire range, resulting in a dark and veiled treble, which can hurt the comprehensibility of lead instruments and vocals.
 It can also make sibilants like S and T sounds dull and lispy.